JulianBirch/cljs-ajax/README.md

 Note that there are breaking changes since 0.3, detailed near the bottom of this readme.
 One of them is serious if you're using `js/FormData` or binary blobs.

-The client provides an easy way to send Ajax queries to the server using `GET`, `POST`, and `PUT` functions.
+The client provides an easy way to send Ajax requests to the server using `GET`, `POST`, and `PUT` functions.
 It also provides a simple way using `ajax-request`.
+All requests are asynchronous, accepting callback functions for response and error handling.

 There are four formats currently supported for communicating with the server:  `:transit`, `:json`, `:text` and `:raw`.
 (`:text` will send parameters up using normal form submission and return the raw text. `:raw` does the same, but on the JVM it returns the body's `java.io.InputStream` and *doesn't close it*.)